FHA Streamline Refinance Program Helping Ohio Homeowners Reduce Interest Rates and Lower Mortgage Payments on Existing FHA Loans

 What is really different about the new FHA Streamline refinance program is the reduction in mortgage insurance for those who had their loans endorsed on or before May 31st, 2009.
 Until now, recent rate increases had eliminated much of the savings for those attempting to refinance or meant they had to bring cash to closing.
 Now 'no-cost' refinancing is available and that coupled with lower mortgage insurance rates can equal thousands of dollars in savings.

-When asked about the new FHA streamline program benefits Dennis Straw, NMLS #841790 of MCS Mortgage Inc. - NMLS #1027389 said "This program finally delivers really substantial savings to underwater homeowners and anyone with an FHA loan who has not refinanced in the last six months should seriously consider this option, even if turned down before".
+When asked about the new FHA streamline program benefits Dave Miller of Affinity Group Mortgage said "This program finally delivers really substantial savings to underwater homeowners and anyone with an FHA loan who has not refinanced in the last six months should seriously consider this option, even if turned down before".